 Be careful with lawyer referral panels.
 Most county bar associations will give you the names of lawyers who have expertise in fighting foreclosures.
 But some bar associations may not do much screening of the lawyers they list.
 Ask about this when you call.

 Check out online directories.
 Both bar associations and commercial websites provide lists of real estate lawyers online, usually with a lot more information about the lawyer than you’re likely to get in a yellow pages ad.
-Start with the lawyer directory on the Nolo website (www.nolo.com).
+Start with Nolo's foreclosure lawyer directory.
 It sets the standard for providing information about how the lawyer goes about the practice of law.
-Use Google to find other lawyers for your state or city.

 Look for a bankruptcy expert.
 To find a good bankruptcy lawyer, consider using the membership directory of the National Association of Consumer Bankruptcy Attorneys, at http://www.nacba.org/.
 Membership in this organization is a good sign that the bankruptcy lawyer is tuned in to the nuances of bankruptcy, both generally and how it can be used to save your house or keep you in it longer.
 Also, because foreclosure and bankruptcy are so closely related these days, a bankruptcy lawyer will also likely be knowledgeable about foreclosures.

 No matter how you find a lawyer, these suggestions will help you make sure you have the best possible working relationship.